-NOAA and its partners have released the latest Regional Climate Impacts and Outlooks, which recap winter conditions and provide insights into this spring.
+NOAA and its partners have released the latest Regional Climate Impacts and Outlooks, which recap winter conditions and provide insight into what might be expected this spring.

 Winter Temperature Recap

 The winter (December-February) average contiguous U.S. temperature was 34.8°F, 2.5°F above average, ranking in the warmest third of the winter record.
 Winter temperatures were above average across much of the Lower 48 with Georgia and South Carolina each experiencing their seventh-warmest winter on record.
 Temperatures ranked near average from the Pacific Northwest to the western Great Lakes with no states ranking below average for the winter season.

 The Alaska December-February temperature was 6.3°F, 2.7°F above the long-term average, ranking among the middle one-third of the 97-year record.
 Above-average temperatures were observed across the Aleutians, Bristol Bay, Cook Inlet and the southern half of the West Coast, Central Interior and Southeast Interior regions.
 Temperatures were below average across portions of the North Slope and the southern Panhandle.

 The April-June 2022 temperature outlook favors above-normal seasonal average temperatures for most of the contiguous U.S. and for the North Slope of Alaska.
 Below-normal temperatures are most likely for portions of the Pacific Northwest, northern Rockies and southeast Alaska, including the Alaska Panhandle.
 Moreover, above-normal temperatures are most likely for nearly all of the U.S. as we move into and through the summer months.

 Winter Precipitation Recap